Louisiana Tech Bulldogs football

 The Louisiana Tech Bulldogs football team represents Louisiana Tech University in college football at the NCAA Division I Football Bowl Subdivision level.
-After 12 seasons in the Western Athletic Conference, Louisiana Tech began competing as a member of Conference USA in 2013.
+After 13 seasons competing in Conference USA, the Bulldogs became a member of the Sun Belt Conference on July 1, 2026.

-Since its first season in 1901, Louisiana Tech has compiled an all-time record of 650 wins, 506 losses, and 37 ties.
-In 121 football seasons, the Bulldogs have won 3 Division II national championships, won 25 conference championships, and played in 28 postseason games, including 13 major college bowl games.
+Since its first season in 1901, Louisiana Tech has compiled an all-time record of 654 wins, 508 losses, and 37 ties.
+In 121 football seasons, the Bulldogs have won 3 Division II national championships, won 25 conference championships, and played in 30 postseason games, including 15 major college bowl games.
 Since 1968, the Bulldogs have played their home games at Joe Aillet Stadium in Ruston, Louisiana.
 The program's current head coach is Sonny Cumbie.

-The Bulldogs will join the Sun Belt Conference as a full member within the next two years, no later than July 1, 2027.

 History

 Early history (1901–1939)

 Louisiana Tech University first fielded a football team in 1901, beginning the season with a 57–0 loss to LSU.
 The program would see its first win the following year, defeating the Monroe Athletic Association 6–5.Although no coach stayed with the program for more than one season for the first 8 years, Percy S. Prince became the head coach in 1909 and coached the Bulldog football team through the 1915 season.
 1915 saw the Bulldogs win the Louisiana Intercollegiate Athletic Association championship, their first conference title.
 Coach Prince left the university to serve in World War I but would return to coach for one more season in 1919.

 George Bohler served as the head football coach at Louisiana Tech from 1930 to 1933, compiling a 15–17 record.
 Bohler's 1931 team finished with an undefeated 7–0, but other than that, Bohler's Bulldogs were unable to win more than four games in a single season.
 Eddie McLane left Samford and replaced Bohler in 1934.
 He led the team through the 1938 season, compiling a 27–19–4 record, which included three consecutive winning seasons from 1935 to 1937.
 In 1939, Ray E. Davis became the head coach of the Bulldogs for a single season, going 5–6.